letusneil/movery/README.md

 * No particular architectural pattern is used to avoid over engineering as the requirement only has 2 screens for a handset and 1 for a tablet

 ### Technical approach
-To support multi pane layout Fragments are used.
-On a tablet, multiple fragments are placed in one activity; on a handset, separate activities are used to host each fragment.
+To support multi-pane layout Fragments are used.
+On a tablet, multiple Fragments were placed in one Activity while on a handset, separate Activities are used to host each Fragment.

 ### Libraries used
-Third party libraries are used as to not reinvent the wheel in solving common problems such as performing network calls and offline handling.
+Third party libraries were used as to not reinvent the wheel in solving common problems such as performing network calls and offline handling.

 * [Retrofit](http://square.github.io/retrofit/) - to perform network calls and retrieve data from the API
 * [Realm](https://realm.io/) - used as the persistence layer to cache data for offline handling